Ubuntu 18.04 comes with a stripped down version of Vim. If you want to use Vim for serious work, you want the full version.

 <n>G

 Vim is in a different league comparing to other text editors.
-It does not have
+It does not have some common shortcuts other editors have.
+But some of those shortcuts are so common, it is better to customize vim to support them.

 The settings below add Ctrl+s